 YURY DMITRIEV’s lawyer, Victor Anufriev, expects a verdict in his second trial at the end of February 2020.
 The prosecution and defence are currently giving their final statements.
 The present trial began in October 2018 and has proceeded even more slowly than the first.
-Less is known about what has been going on behind closed doors at the second trial, also held in camera.
+Less is known about what has been going on behind closed … Continue reading Verdict expected in February 2020

 Dmitriev receives Moscow Helsinki Group award